-"Ah!" he yelped, startled, and turned around with wide eyes.
+"Ah!" he yelped, turning around wide-eyed with startlement.

-"Luna, you..."
-Harry began but then paused as he peered suspiciously around the corner again.
-Leaning out and seeing that no one was there, he let out a sigh of relief.
-Both out of embarrassment and of having been discovered by Malfoy.
+"Oh, it's just you, Luna..."
+Harry began but then paused as he peered suspiciously around the corner again, checking whether he had been heard.
+Leaning out and seeing that no one was there any longer, he let out a heavy-held sigh.
+One of both embarrassment and relief of not having been discovered skulking about by either Snape or Malfoy.

-"Oh no, the Wrackspurts are back, Harry."
-She commented dreamily, her nose wrinkling as she stared at something over his head.
+"Oh no, are the Wrackspurts back?"
+Luna asked dreamily, her nose wrinkling as she stared at something floating past his left ear.
 "Did you not like the party?"

-He trailed off, realizing he was rambling, probably trying to explain why he had left her without actually apologizing.
+He trailed off with arms raised, realizing he was rambling and trying to explain why he had left her without actually apologizing.
+"I hope I didn't ruin your night, Luna."

 Luna did not say anything to that, only continuing to stare at him with unblinking eyes.
 Sensing that he had nothing more to say, she nodded.
 "Oh.
 That's alright Harry.
 I had a lot of fun tonight."
 She looked away, then.
 "It's the first time anyone has taken me to a party like this.
-I'm not quite sure how one usually ends a night, as friends."
+I'm not quite sure how one usually ends an evening like this, as friends."

 Suddenly, that sense of a mix of burning shame and heavy pity he had come to associate with Luna returned.
 "Luna, look, I'm really sorry about you just leaving you like that.
 I didn't mean to, but I just left before I knew it, when I saw Malfoy."